virtuozzo/cloudscripting-docs/docs/jelastic-cs-correspondence.md

 </table>

 !!! note
-    > The Cloud Scripting version can be chosen at the bottom of the page within the present documentation.
+    The Cloud Scripting version can be chosen at the bottom of the page within the present documentation.
     <center><p>![version](/img/version.png)</p></center>
-    <p>The Jelastic Platform version can be checked either at your dashboard, or within the <a href="https://jelastic.cloud/" target="_blank">Jelastic Cloud Union</a> page, depending on your hosting provider.</p>
+    The Jelastic Platform version can be checked either at your dashboard, or within the <a href="https://jelastic.cloud/" target="_blank">Jelastic Cloud Union</a> page, depending on your hosting provider.